 Rushville is a tiny city located in the state of Nebraska.
 With a population of 850 people and just one neighborhood, Rushville is the 119th largest community in Nebraska.
 Rushville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Rushville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rushville is a city of sales and office workers, managers and service providers.
 There are especially a lot of people living in Rushville who work in sales jobs (18.63%), management occupations (12.33%) and office and administrative support (10.68%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Rushville is worth considering.

-Rushville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Rushville does not have a public transit system used by locals to get to and from work.